yud-warrior/checkers/docs/checkers/ai/random_ai.md

         takes last opponent's move if it was presented and returns randomly chosen move

-    Creates separate Game object and writes color of AI playr
+    Creates separate Game object and writes color of AI player

     ### Methods